Calendar icon November 16, 2023

 Therefore, an enterprising property manager will design the screening process to create experiential value and better monetize each property.

-Tenant screening services can help perform identity verification, an assessment of the prospective tenant's financial situation, and evaluate any factors that may be relevant.
+Tenant screening services can help manage the identity verification process, an assessment of the prospective tenant's financial situation, and evaluate any factors that may be relevant.
 They typically access information from a wide variety of sources to compile a current and precise tenant portrait.

 Most tenant screening services offer their services online, where property managers can supply the identifying information of an applicant to get a full report within minutes.